7 Reasons Your Baby Gets Sick Every Winter — And What Actually Helps

 2. Everyone is stuck indoors together

-What helps: Crack a window briefly when you can.
+What helps: Open a window when you can and let in some fresh air, even for 10 minutes.
 Wipe down shared surfaces at childcare and playgroups.

 3. Cold air slows your baby's nasal defence system